-Another option is to download Tails from their official website, verify it, and install it manually using their step-by-step instructions.
-While the instructions on the Tails website may seem confusing at first, they’re well written and not difficult if you follow them carefully.
+Another option is to download Tails from its official website, verify it, and install it manually using the step-by-step instructions on the site.
+While the instructions may seem confusing at first, they’re well written and not difficult if you follow them carefully.

 Step 2: Start Tails

-Find a computer, plug your USB stick into it or put the DVD into the drive, and start up the computer.
+Find a computer, plug your USB stick into it or put the DVD into the drive, and then start it up.
 Some computers will automatically detect the drive and start running Tails, but in most cases you will have to enter the BIOS setup.
 This guide will help you use BIOS.
 If you run into any trouble, try searching online to find out how to enter BIOS for your particular computer.

 Step 3: Enable persistence

-Without having persistence enabled, you won’t be able to save any data in Tails.
+Without persistence enabled, you won’t be able to save any data in Tails.